 The process for this pineapple pie recipe couldn’t be simpler.
 Most of the work is done by the trusty blender.
 Make sure your pie crust is baked and ready before starting on the filling.
 (You can also watch the video for a narrated tutorial.)

-Add pineapple, cornstarch, sugar, and salt to your blender and puree until smooth.
+Step 1: Add chopped pineapple, cornstarch, sugar, and salt to a blender.

 Make Ahead & Storage Tips